voidbert/powermodes/README.md

 # powermodes

-A laptop power consumption manager written in *pure* Python and licensed under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).
-It's easily configurable and even expandable with new modules!
+A laptop power consumption manager for Linux, written in *pure* Python and licensed under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).
+It's easily configurable and even expandable with new plugins!

 ### Installation